likith012/preprocess-EEG/readme.md

  #

- >The step by step visualization and preprocessing steps include are:
+ >The step by step visualization and preprocessing steps include:
  >- Loading of subject data
  >- Removing unnecessary modalities and channels
  >- Setting up montage